 A friend pointed out that contemporary goddess followers are generally rejecting traditional religion, but that doesn't seem to be the case for Jewish women exploring the feminine divine.
 He's right.
 Shekhinah is woven into the fabric of Judaism and those who seek her aren't rejecting our culture, although we are looking to the more remote roots of our culture.

-I am constrained in my experience of her because she has been hidden in our texts and, for the most part, I am looking for Her there.
+My experience of her is constrained—she is hidden in our texts, and that’s mostly where I’ve been searching.
 (The experience of being in nature...
 I can't give that a face or a name.)
-Contemporary goddess worshipers are free to pick and choose other goddesses, to find what they want, to understand their stories in light of our own stories.
+Contemporary goddess worshipers are free to choose from many goddesses—finding figures who resonate with their needs and interpreting those myths in light of their own experiences.
 But where can Jewish women find Shekhinah's stories?

 Jews are commanded to care for the widow and orphan, but a solitary woman's place in Jewish society is precarious; she is invisible.
 Shekhinah has been invisible, a neglected widow, hungry, restricted by convention.
-She is a bound woman, a kind of agunah.
+She feels like a bound woman—a kind of spiritual agunah.

 No comments: